 - Email Self-Defense Guide, a manual for setting up encrypted email and protecting oneself against bulk surveillance.

-- MediaGoblin, a media publishing alternative to Flickr, YouTube, SoundCloud, etc.
+- MediaGoblin, a media publishing replacement for Flickr, YouTube, SoundCloud, etc.

 - Tor, an encrypted, anonymous Internet network.